 This skin-clearing body wash is loaded with botanicals like tea tree oil and lavender to kill bacteria and soothe inflammation.
 Add honey and castile soap and you can say goodbye to the dreaded bacne.

 The hunt for a natural deodorant that actually works has come to an end!
-Our recipe is shea butter and essential oil based, and it’s totally easy to make.
+Our recipe is shea butter-based, and it’s totally easy to make.
+It has a warm, woodsy scent thanks to essential oils like cypress, sandalwood, and balsam fir.